 4.1 Wherever possible communication will be undertaken electronically.
 All documents connected to the LRB will be made available online and can be accessible by viewing the host planning file.
-All members of the LRB will receive a paper copy of the agenda and reports.

 5 Challenging the Validity of the Decision

 5.1 If the applicant is aggrieved by the decision of the planning authority (LRB) to refuse permission for the proposed development, or to grant permission or approval subject to conditions, the applicant may question the validity of that decision by making an application to the Court of Session.
 An application to the Court of Session must be made within 6 weeks of the date of the decision, the grounds for which require being on the basis of procedure, and cannot be on the planning merits of the case.